IVEC 2025 Call for Proposals

 • Well Researched: claims are backed by sufficient data; claims draw upon relevant literature and/or multiple perspectives; and limitations are described honestly (research papers only)

-• Scope: applicable to a broad range of practitioners at various levels (facilitated discussions only)
+• Scope: applicable to a broad range of practitioners at various levels

 Session Formats

-Synchronous Workshops (90 minutes)
+Workshops (90 minutes)

-Synchronous Facilitated Discussions (60 minutes)
+Facilitated Discussions (40 minutes)

 These sessions should propose a topic or challenge that is relevant to the wider field of virtual exchange and outline a set of thought-provoking questions and/or breakout activities in order to guide an interactive conversation with attendees.
 Proposals can include roles for up to 5 facilitators but should focus on engaging participants rather than developing a panel of presenters.
-Proposals must describe the topic or challenge, explain the framework for drawing out discussion and involving groups of up to 50 participants in active conversation.
-Supplemental resources informing the discussion, such as handouts or reference material, are welcome and may be listed in the proposal. (max.
-300 words)
+Proposals must describe the topic or challenge and explain the framework for drawing out discussion and involving both in-person and online participants in active conversation.
+Submissions should also include 2 questions/discussion prompts that the author(s) would like to pose to attendees to spark further conversation on the presentation topic.
+Supplemental resources informing the discussion, such as handouts or reference material, are welcome and may be listed in the proposal.
+(Proposals for Facilitated Discussions should not exceed 300 words)